 Overview

-The Stigler Center has recently launched its inaugural Affiliate Fellows program.
-This non-resident, 3-year appointment is designed to strengthen and cultivate a multidisciplinary community of scholars worldwide working on political economy, regulatory capture, and competitive markets.
-The Fellowship aims will support the research of up-and-coming academics both in and outside the field of economics, and we encourage applications from scholars from law, political science, public policy and other related disciplines.
-Read more about the inaugural cohort here.
+The Stigler Center's Affiliate Fellows Program is a non-resident, 3-year appointment designed to strengthen and cultivate a multidisciplinary community of scholars worldwide working on political economy, regulatory capture, and competitive markets.
+The Fellowship supports the research of up-and-coming academics in diverse fields, including economics, law, political science, public policy, and other related disciplines.
+Read more about the current cohort here.

-Fellows will come to Chicago to attend an annual, invite-only, in-person conference aimed at discussing and improving their early research ideas.
-The goal of this conference will be to bring together academics from different backgrounds to exchange experiences and spur new collaborations that will shape the future of the field of political economy broadly defined.
-Fellows will also participate in a new online monthly public workshop to receive feedback on their work-in-progress articles and will have access to the Stigler Center Working Paper Series and to ProMarket.org to help disseminate their research.
+Fellows attend an annual, invite-only, in-person conference in Chicago to discuss and improve their early research ideas.
+The conference brings together academics from different backgrounds to exchange experiences and spur new collaborations to shape the future of the field of political economy broadly defined.
+Fellows also participate in an online monthly workshop to receive feedback on their work-in-progress articles and have access to the Stigler Center Working Paper Series and to ProMarket.org to disseminate their research.

 New Fellows will join previously-appointed cohort annually.